Anglican Church in Central America

 The Anglican Church in Central America (Iglesia Anglicana de la Región Central de América) is a province of the Anglican Communion, covering five sees in Central America.
+In 2017, Growth and Decline in the Anglican Communion: 1980 to the Present, published by Routledge, collected research reporting there were 126,000 Anglicans in Central America.

 History

-Four of the five dioceses of the Iglesia Anglicana de la Región Central de America were founded by the Episcopal Church in the United States of America.
+Four of the five dioceses of the Iglesia Anglicana de la Región Central de America (IARCA) were founded by the Episcopal Church in the United States of America.
 Anglicanism was also introduced by the Society for the Propagation of the Gospel when the United Kingdom administered two colonies in Central America, British Honduras and Miskitia.
 In later years, immigrants brought the Anglican Church with them.
 This first period is often called the time of the chaplaincies.
 Bishop William C. Frey was consecrated as the first missionary bishop of the Diocese of Guatemala in 1967.

+In 1977, the Diocese of Costa Rica was recognized as autonomous by the Episcopal Church, and in 1978 the newly autonomous diocese elected Costa Rican native Cornelius Wilson as its third bishop.
+In 1998, the dioceses of El Salvador, Guatemala, Nicaragua and Panama were also granted autonomy from the Episcopal Church, and they combined with the Diocese of Costa Rica to form IARCA.
+Bishop Wilson was chosen as the first primate of the newly recognized Anglican province.

-By 2008, the Anglican Church in Central America had voted to consecrate women bishops although none of have been consecrated as of yet.
+By 2008, the Anglican Church in Central America had voted to consecrate women bishops although none had yet been consecrated as of 2008.
 By 2013, the Diocese of El Salvador offered ministries on behalf of and in support of LGBT members.

-Julio Murray, Bishop of Panama, was elected as Primate in April 2018 and took office with his installation on 11 August, succeeding Sturdie Downs, Bishop of Nicaragua.
-Downs was elected in late 2014 to serve a four-year term of office as primate (2015–2019); he succeeded Armando Guerra, Bishop of Guatemala (2011–2015), who in turn succeeded Martin Barahona, Bishop of El Salvador (2003–2011).